jdeniau/behat-docs/cookbooks/custom_formatter.rst

        }

        /**
-        * Behat can have mutliple verbosity level, you may want to handle it to display more informations.
+        * Behat can have multiple verbosity levels, you may want to handle this to display more information.
+        * These use the Symfony\Component\Console\Output\OutputInterface::VERBOSITY_ constants.
         * For reviewdog, I do not need that.
         */
        public function setOutputVerbosity($level): void { }